eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-bindings-websocket.md

 ## WebSocket protocol format

-As in the [Protocol specification](protocol-specification.html) defined a Ditto Protocol message consists of different information.
-These information are combined into a single JSON message for the WebSocket endpoint:
+As defined in the [Protocol specification](protocol-specification.html) a Ditto Protocol message consists of different information.
+This information is combined into a single JSON message for the WebSocket endpoint:
 * [topic](protocol-specification.html#topic): JSON string with key `topic`
 * [headers](protocol-specification.html#headers): JSON object with key `headers`
 * [path](protocol-specification.html#path): JSON string with key `path`
 * [value](protocol-specification.html#value): JSON value (e.g. JSON object, string, array, ...) with key `value`
 * [status](protocol-specification.html#status) (for responses): JSON number with key `status`

-The schema in for Ditto Protocol message via WebSocket:
+The schema for Ditto Protocol message via WebSocket:

 ```json
 {